-This article is about the modern, long-faced breed.
-For the traditional round-faced type, seeThai cat.
+This article is about the modern, wedge-faced breed.
+For the traditional, round-faced type, seeThai cat.
 For the 1943 Hungarian film, seeSiamese Cat (film).

 A description and depiction of theWichianmat (Siamese cat) first appears in a collection of ancient manuscripts called theTamra Maew (The Cat-Book Poems), thought to originate from theAyutthaya Kingdom (1351 to 1767 AD).
 Over a dozen are now kept in theNational Library of Thailand.
 The manuscripts have resurfaced outside of Thailand and are now in the British Library and National Library ofAustralia.